google/pullsheet/README.md

 # pullsheet

-pullsheet generates a CSV (comma separated values) file containing metadata containing links and statistics about GitHub artifacts by a user or group of users across a series of GitHub repositories.
-It currently supports statistics on:
+pullsheet generates a CSV (comma separated values) & HTML output about GitHub activity across a series of repositories.

+It currently supports CSV exports for:

 * Merged Pull Requests: `--kind=prs` (default)
 * Pull Request Reviews: `--kind=reviews`
 * Opening/Closing Issues: `--kind=issues`
 * Issue Comments: `--kind=issue-comments`

+As well as a new HTML leaderboard mode: `--kind=leaderboard`

 This tool was created as a brain-tickler for what PR's to discuss when asking for that big promotion.